sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_modelling_details.md

 $$1/K = \sum_i \lambda_i^2$$

 where $\lambda_i$ are the Schmidt coefficients [@ZielnickiKwiat2018SPDCmodel].
 The inverse Schmidt numbers for all 8 channel pairs are similar, and are not expected for vary due to any phenomena beyond inaccuracies of the model.
-Therefore, we quote single values for $1/K$ in section <span class="html">[system & results](./section_04_system_results.md)<span>.
+Therefore, we quote single values for $1/K$ in section [system & results](./section_04_system_results.md).

 ## Consequences of narroband filtering